travis-ci/travis-backup/README.md

 #### Special modes

 Using `--move_logs` flag you can move all logs to database at `destination_db_url` URL (which is required in this case).
-Running gem in this mode no files are created and no other tables are being touched.
+When you run gem in this mode no files are created and no other tables are being touched.

 Using `--remove_orphans` flag you can remove all orphaned data from tables.
-Running gem in this mode no files are created.
+When you run gem in this mode no files are created.

+Using `--dry_run` flag you can check which data would be removed by gem, but without removing them actually.
+Instead of that reports will be printed on standard output.
+This flag can be also combined with `--move_logs` or `--remove_orphans`.

-### Configuration
+### Configuration options

-Despite of command line arguments, one of the ways you can configure your export is a file `config/settinigs.yml` that you can place in your app's main directory.
+Despite of command line arguments, one of the ways you can configure your export is a file `config/settings.yml` that you can place in your app's main directory.
 The gem expects properties in the following format:

 ```
 backup: